Constrained tandem neural network assisted inverse design of metasurfaces for microwave absorption: Introduction

-Electromagnetic absorbers have been widely used in many fields, including industrial sensors,\cite{EMsensor1,EMsensor2} wireless communication,\cite{EMcomm1} emitters,\cite{EMemit1,EMemit2} and thermophotovoltaics.\cite{EMther1} Starting from the Salisbury screen\cite{SalScr1,SalScr2} which absorbs well at one frequency, improved designs such as Jaumann absorber\cite{Jaum1,Jaum2} and circuit analog\cite{Cir1,Cir2,Cir3,Cir4} have achieved thinner and lighter microwave absorbers with broader working bandwidth at the targeted frequency range.
-However, small thickness and big working bandwidth are conflicting requirements due to the limitation of Kramers-Kronig relations.\cite{Cir1,KK1,KK2} Recently, microwave absorbers based on metasurfaces are proposed.\cite{EMemit1,MetaAbso1,MetaAbso2,MetaAbso3,MetaAbso4,MetaAbso5,MetaAbso6} These metamaterial absorbers have sub-wavelength geometric patterns that can induce multiple electric and magnetic resonances and they provide many design parameters and are hence highly tunable to realize a diverse spectrum.
+Electromagnetic absorbers have widespread use in various fields, including industrial sensors\cite{EMsensor1,EMsensor2}, wireless communication\cite{EMcomm1}, emitters\cite{EMemit1,EMemit2}, and thermophotovoltaics\cite{EMther1}.
+The Salisbury screen, which absorbs microwave effectively at a single frequency, served as the pioneering design\cite{SalScr1,SalScr2}.
+Subsequent advancements, such as the Jaumann absorber\cite{Jaum1,Jaum2} and circuit analog, have resulted in thinner and lighter microwave absorbers, with a broader working bandwidth within the targeted frequency range.
+However, small thickness and large working bandwidth are conflicting requirements due to the limitation of Kramers-Kronig relations\cite{Cir1,KK1,KK2}.
+Recently, microwave absorbers based on metasurfaces have been proposed\cite{EMemit1,MetaAbso1,MetaAbso2,MetaAbso3,MetaAbso4,MetaAbso5,MetaAbso6,MetaAbso7,MetaAbso8}.
+These metamaterial absorbers have sub-wavelength geometric patterns that can induce multiple electric and magnetic resonances, providing numerous design parameters that can be tuned to satisfy diverse requirements.
 However, the relation between design parameters and electromagnetic response is often quite complicated, and tuning the design parameters to achieve the target response is effectively an optimization process in a high-dimensional parameter space, which is tedious and time-consuming.
 Indeed, it would be highly desirable if the design problem can be solved as an inverse scattering problem, which itself is very challenging for electromagnetic waves.